mohamed-achek/CypherSafe/readme.md

-File Encryption, Decryption & Hashing Tool
-Welcome to the File Encryption, Decryption, and Hashing Tool — a simple yet powerful Python-based application for securing your files through modern cryptography and data integrity verification.

-🚀 Features
-🔒 Encrypt Files using strong symmetric encryption (AES via Fernet).

-🔓 Decrypt Files easily with the correct key.

-🔎 Hash Files using various algorithms (SHA-256, MD5, etc.) to verify data integrity.

-📂 Save encrypted files, decrypted outputs, and hash values safely.

-🛡️ Secure Key Management (keys are stored securely and separately).

-🖥️ Simple User Interface (CLI, optional GUI with Tkinter coming soon).

-🔐 Security Notes
-Keys are generated per encryption session and stored separately.

-Keep your keys safe!
-Losing a key means losing the ability to decrypt files.

-The tool uses Fernet symmetric encryption, ensuring confidentiality and integrity.

-Always verify hashes after transferring critical files.

-🧟️ Future Improvements
-🎨 Add a full Graphical User Interface (GUI) using Tkinter.

-⚙️ Support for batch processing of multiple files at once.

-📬 Option to email encryption keys securely.

-🗃️ Compress and encrypt entire folders.

-📈 Add a progress bar for large file encryption.

-⏳ Implement key expiration and regeneration mechanisms.

-🤝 Contributing
+# CypherSafe: File, Image, and Video Encryption, Decryption & Hashing Tool

+Welcome to **CypherSafe** — a modern Python-based application for securing your files, images, and videos using advanced cryptography and AI-based face detection.

+---

+## 🚀 Features

+- **🔒 File Encryption/Decryption**
+  - Symmetric: AES, Fernet, DES
+  - Asymmetric: RSA, ECC (ECC is a placeholder for demo)
+- **🖼️ Partial Image Encryption**
+  - Select regions on images to encrypt (with pixelation preview)
+- **🎥 AI-Based Video Face Encryption**
+  - Detects faces in videos using [MediaPipe](https://google.github.io/mediapipe/) and encrypts only face regions
+  - Download encrypted video and metadata for decryption
+- **🔑 Secure Key & IV Generation**
+  - Password-based key derivation and secure random IV generator (base64)
+- **🔎 Hashing**
+  - SHA-256, SHA-512, MD5
+- **✍️ Digital Signatures**
+  - RSA and ECC (sign/verify)
+- **📂 Download Results**
+  - Save encrypted/decrypted files, images, videos, and JSON metadata

+---

+## 🛡️ Security Notes

+- Keys are generated per session and can be derived from passwords.
+- IVs are generated securely and must be saved for decryption.
+- Encrypted regions metadata (JSON) is required to restore images/videos.
+- Uses [cryptography](https://cryptography.io/) and [mediapipe](https://google.github.io/mediapipe/) for robust security and AI face detection.

+---

+## 🖥️ User Interface

+- Built with [Streamlit](https://streamlit.io/) for an intuitive, interactive web UI.
+- Draw rectangles on images to select regions for partial encryption.
+- Upload videos and encrypt/decrypt faces with a single click.

+---

+## 🧰 Requirements

+- Python 3.8+
+- See `requirements.txt` for dependencies:
+  - cryptography
+  - pycryptodome
+  - streamlit
+  - opencv-python-headless
+  - numpy
+  - pillow
+  - streamlit-drawable-canvas
+  - mediapipe

+---

+## 🧟️ Future Improvements

+- 🎨 Advanced region selection for videos (beyond faces)
+- ⚙️ Batch processing and folder encryption
+- 📬 Secure key sharing options
+- 📈 Progress bars for large files/videos

+---

+## 🤝 Contributing

 Pull requests are welcome!
-Feel free to open an issue to discuss changes or improvements.
+Open an issue to discuss changes or improvements.

+---

+## ⚠️ Disclaimer

+- Keep your keys and IVs safe!
+Losing them means losing access to your encrypted data.
+- ECC encryption is a placeholder and not secure for real use.
+- For production, always review and test cryptographic implementations thoroughly.